rbarbadillo/rbarbadillo.github.io/papers.md

 ---

 <h1>Notes on AI</h1>
-<p>I think knowing the basics is the most important, so here we go.</p>
+<p>I think knowing the basics is the most important, so here we go.
+This is just meant to be some of my notes that help me understand what I am reading. </p>

 <ul>
   <li>